-Securing your property doesn’t have to involve large angry animals or excessive padlock use if you make the most of smart home security.
+Contrary to popular belief, securing your property doesn’t have to involve large angry animals or excessive padlock use.
+In fact, if you make the most of smart home security systems, you can leave your home at any time with the knowledge that everyone and everything inside are safe.

 There’s a very wide range of devices to choose from with differing feature sets, price points, subscription options and setup routines.
 There’s a certain quantity of personal tailoring you can undertake when choosing a home security camera solution, but broadly you should consider the following features when comparing: